You can save power, money and the environment without giving up your lifestyle.

 - In good weather, hang clothes outside instead of using a dryer.
 If you have to use a dryer, set it on ‘warm’ rather than ‘hot’.
 It takes a little longer but uses less energy.

-- Depending on your needs, try switching your hot water system off when not in use, for example when you go to work or on holidays.
+- Depending on your needs, try switching your electric or gas hot water system off when not in use, for example when you go to work or on holidays.

 - Many pool owners run their pool pumps for longer than necessary.
 Check with a professional to make sure you are not wasting power and money.

 - Consider a pool cover and variable speed pump motor for good savings.

 If you use most of your power in off-peak periods, ask us about installing a special meter and switching to a time of use tariff.
 If you don't receive your power bill from Power and Water, you'll need to contact your retailer.

 At times, some Northern Territory Government and Federal Government agencies, as well as environmental groups, like the Territory's COOLmob, offer assistance, discounts and/or grants to help you be more environmentally friendly.
 We also offer a range of useful resources to help you understand your usage and save money on your power bill: